AsiaPonder001/Azure-Networks-and-Protocols/README.md

 - Open CMD and perpetually ping LinuxVM with the command (ping -t(private ip address)
 - Observe the constant pinging

-<p> but there is NO traffic.
-It's pinging request timed out. which means your firewall has ICMP blocked </p>
+<p> but there is NO traffic in Wireshark.
+It's pinging REQUEST TIMED OUT in CMD.
+Which means your firewall has ICMP blocked </p>

 <br />
 <p>